|Nutritional Guidelines (per serving)|

 Combine the remaining 1/4 cup of sugar with the remaining 1/4 cup of water and the cornstarch; stir into the boiling berries.
 Cook for about 1 to 2 minutes, or until thickened and clear.
 Cool.

 Place the remaining 4 cups of berries in the baked pie shell.
-Spoon the cooled glaze mixture over the berries in the pie shell and chill until set.
-Serve with lightly sweetened whipped cream or prepared thawed whipped topping.
+Spoon the cooled glaze mixture over the berries in the pie shell and chill for at least a few hours until set.